 How To Get Started With Always Encrypted For Beginners - Part Three

 We were able to encrypt the data easily, but the entire process was not without issues.
 We had to remove default constraint values to get it to implement.
 Always Encrypted does not currently support constraints.
 Fortunately, the default zero value they had in place was easily fixed and we were off and running.
-Select statements from SSMS were returning encrypted values, and the application was able to read the encrypted values and returned the real values.
+Select statements from SSMS were returning encrypted values, and the application was able to read the encrypted values and return the real values.

 The real challenges started when the client began to test their application code.
 The first thing we hit was triggers.

 The table had several insert triggers associated with the columns that were now encrypted.
 Since the data was now encrypted the insert triggers would fail.
 Again, we lucked out and they were able to recode something in order to remove the triggers.
 Of course, since troubles always come in threes, this was no different.
-First the constraint problem, then the triggers, then we hit the biggest road block that halted our Always Encrypted implementation.
+First the constraint problem, then the triggers, and then we hit the biggest roadblock that halted our Always Encrypted implementation.

-SELECT SUM(Salary) as TotalSalary from Table
+SELECT SUM(Salary) as TotalSalary from Table.

 Always encrypted does not currently support aggregations.
 Unfortunately, this is salary data and the code is full of aggregations.
 There was no way around it, and it was not feasible at this point to move the aggregations to the application side.
 Sadly, we had to abandon this solution and find another route.
 The good news is that this issue will be fixed in the next version of SQL Server.
-You can learn about secure enclaves technology here.
+You can learn about secure enclave technology here.

-In researching different possible roadblocks of Always Encrypted I came across as great blog post by Aaron Bertrand (B|T) where he lists several gotchas, if you are looking to implement Always Encrypted, I highly recommend starting by reading his post to discover what kind of issues you may run into.
+In researching different possible roadblocks of Always Encrypted I came across a great blog post by Aaron Bertrand (B|T) where he lists several gotchas, if you are looking to implement Always Encrypted, I highly recommend starting by reading his post to discover what kind of issues you may run into.

 Additionally, here is the official list directly from MSDN of what Is not supported.